flsing/CSI2132/Smart Fridge/README.md

 # Smart Fridge

+This project has now been moved to its own directory.

 Term project to be completed by myself and Patrick Langis.
 It is still a work in progress.

  We used a bootstrap template in order to create the webpage.